 Lightning!
-(Theater of Electricity, Blue Wing, levels 1 and 2)
+(Theater of Electricity, Blue Wing, Lower Level, 1 and 2)

 Upon entering the Theater of Electricity, you'll immediately see what looks like two giant metal spheres on pedestals: the world's largest air-insulated Van de Graaff generator.
 What, you may well ask, does a Van de Graaf generator do?
 As you'll see demonstrated in a live, loud, edge-of-your-seat 20-minute show, it creates lightning.
 (Note that this show may be better suited for ages seven and up; younger ones might be afraid of the loud noises and flashes.)
 The show runs at certain times throughout the day; check the schedule beforehand so you can grab a good seat.

-Hall of Human Life (Green Wing, level 3)
+Hall of Human Life (Green Wing, Level 2)

 Kids love to learn about their bodies, and many aspects of human biology – from your DNA to what you eat to where you live – come to life through 70 interactive exhibits.
 Kids will love exploring questions like "How well can you keep your balance?"'
 "How does your body grow?", "Why does one person get cold faster than another?", "Why are some faces easier to recall than others?", "How efficient is your walk?", "Does the sight of an animal change your pupil size?", and "How easily are you distracted?"
 My kids usually gravitate to the Exploration Hub, where they're mesmerized by a hive of honeybees and an incubator with chicks hatching.
 Among many hands-on activities, they can piece together a skeleton, learn about nutrients in different foods, examine a dissection of a sheep's eye, and visit some cotton-top tamarin monkeys.